gradle/gradle/design-docs/finding-and-using-credentials.md

     - Digest auth: username + password.
     - Kerberos: client-to-server ticket + client-to-server session key.
     - NTLM: domain, username, password.
+    - Basic, Kerberos and NTLM can be performce preemptively.
     - Should replace existing username parsing with a public NTLMCredentials type.
     - Kerberos and NTML credentials can usually be provided by the environment (using native APIs or experimental support in http-client)
 * SFTP transport: